dimfeld/promulgator/README.md

 ## Building

-This project requires the `gb` dependency management tool to build.
-If you do not have this tool, execute `go get -u github.com/constabulary/gb/...`

-With the tool installed, you can pull down the dependencies using `gb vendor restore` and then build with `gb build`.
+This project uses the `glide` dependency management tool.
+Use `glide install` and then build normally, ensuring that `GO15VENDOREXPERIMENT=1` is in your environment if using Go 1.5.

+For quick builds you don't have to do this, but the versions of dependencies may not be the same as those that I have built against.

 ## Upcoming Features